Lucky110405/PrecisionBakeAI_mvp_01/README.md

 ---

 ## Status:
-✅ First-phase MVP is live and e are still under active development
+✅ First-phase MVP is live and we are still under active development

 ---